 1. Walking taxis promote their services outside the bus stand in Maputo.

 2. It was a fine day for drying washing and watching quarter-final football in Maputo.

 Shoe-shiners and their customers enjoy an early morning chat on the streets of Maputo.

 The contradicting worlds of Mozambique’s national Government and booming western companies.

 An old Portugese influenced church, Vilanculos.
 Back to Home

 Some of the houses in the beach shore villages take a real battering from winds that sweep in off the Indian Ocean.

 1. While staying at Joseph e Tina’s place in Vilanculos, I met some fellow campers – Hanan, Dan & Roay, and we arranged to go snorkelling at Maroaque Island on a local dhow boat with a fisherman called Emanuel.
 The sail out there was very nice, followed by a fresh seafood bbq on the beach.
 But shortly after, we found ourselves being towed back by a police boat.
 There turned out to be a rule stating only ‘set’ companies are allowed to take tourists to the islands.
 The two licensed companies are foreign-owned, hugely expensive and run hand-in-pocket with the coastal police: A nice profit is made regularly by the police whenever a fisherman attempts to do business with not-so-wealthy tourists.
 A common story found throughout travels.

 2. Emanuel’s nephew gets ready to take his hat and wheel for a swim.

 Gourmet eating options from the roadside.
-Mouse kebabs or monkey nuts anyone?
+Mouse kebabs and monkey nuts.